Usual group size: min 2 / max 8 passengers

 Language

-This safari to Botswana is conducted in English.
+This safari to Botswana is always conducted in English.

 Costs

-The Botswana Wilderness Safari includes scheduled, overnight international flights between London and Africa; transport in a safari vehicle or a light aircraft; transfers; accommodation in safari camps offering relative luxury and situated in private reserves and usually three meals a day as specified in the itinerary.
+The Botswana Wilderness Safari includes transport in a safari vehicle or a light aircraft; transfers; accommodation in safari camps offering relative luxury and situated in private reserves and usually three meals a day as specified in the itinerary.

 Meals

 This wilderness safari includes three meals on most days.
-The exception to this is lunch on Day 12 - although a small sandwich or roll is usually served on the flight between Livingstone and Johannesburg.
+The exception to this is lunch on Day 1 and on Day 11 - although a small sandwich or roll is usually served on the flights from and to Johannesburg.

 Drinks